msk-mind/cli/README.md

 ### Download executable
 Simply download `msk-mind` executable.
 *Note*: This executable is generated on macOS.
 It will not work on linux machines.
-To generate an executable, follow the steps for development, then run
+To generate an executable, follow the steps for development and run instructions , then run
 ```
 pyinstaller --onefile msk-mind.py
 ```